beeware/batavia/docs/how-to/contribute-tests.rst

                 code_that_raises_a_ValueError()
             except ValueError as err:
                 print(err)
+        print("Test complete!")
         """
         self.assertCodeExecution(code)

-Remember to catch the specific error you want, and then print the error. **Code that is not being printed is not being tested.**
+Remember to catch the specific error you want, and then print the error.
+Then, print a success message to validate that your except block didn't crash as well. **Code that is not being printed is not being tested.**

 Output Cleaners
 ---------------